Albert0i/RU330/security2.md

 user cacheservice on #a9c5ed4cb5ff21ddf0d2125554aa94c5ab487803bb27eca081b925cde8473360 +set +get ~cache:*
 ```

 Notice that each user declarative starts with the user directive.
 You'll also notice a long, encoded string beginning with a pound sign.
-This is the user's password hashed with the sha256 hash function.
-If you're going to store ACL configuration in a file, it's really important never to store the passwordsas plain text.
+This is the user's password hashed with the sha256 hash function. *If you're going to store ACL configuration in a file, it's really important never to store the passwordsas plain text*.

 So here, we've hashed the passwords.
-The pound sign tells Redis that these passwords have been hashed with the sha256 hash algorithm.
+The pound sign tells Redis that these passwords have been hashed with the [sha256](https://computersciencewiki.org/index.php/SHA256) hash algorithm.
 So how do you hash your passwords?
 You can run them through the Linux shasum utility like this.
 ```
 echo -n "pickle" | shasum -a 256
 ```